Skip to content

 • consolidated tool rendering

-• formatted assistant output
+• formatted assistant output with markdown

 • inline approvals

-• inline setup flow
+• inline first-run setup flow

-• usage display
+• usage display (tokens, cost, context percentage)

 • visible log file path